All blog posts

 Healsha on February 21, 2026

 Synthesia is the most recognized name in AI avatar video creation.
-If you have searched for "synthesia ai video generator" recently, you have probably seen dozens of surface-level overviews that skip the stuff that actually matters: real costs, rendering quirks, and where AI avatars fall short.
+If you have searched for "synthesia ai video generator" or "synthesia alternatives" recently, you have probably seen dozens of surface-level overviews that skip the stuff that actually matters: real costs, rendering quirks, and where AI avatars fall short.
 This review is different.
-After spending three weeks testing every plan tier, I am breaking down exactly what you get, what you do not get, and whether Synthesia deserves its $4.3 billion valuation.
+After spending three weeks testing every plan tier — and comparing it against seven competitors — I am breaking down exactly what Synthesia delivers, where it falls short, and which alternatives win for specific use cases.

 What Is Synthesia and How Does It Work?